andrew867/LuxPower-Advanced/README.md

 # Breaking Changes
 @maegibbons has spent a huge amount of time sorting out the time settings.
-In the lastest release of LUXPython with HA 2023.06 we now have native time settings so any custom helpers / automations can now be deleted.
+In the latest release of LUXPython with HA 2023.06 we now have native time settings so any custom helpers / automations can now be deleted.
 We will not remove the old way of doing this yet but it will go in the next few releases.
 Going forward you can just add "time.lux_ac_charge_start1" for example.

 # Thanks!